131/npm-mirror/README.md

 # Motivation

-npm-active-mirror is a utility for mirroring a subset of npm packages from another npm registry.
-It syncs all of the dependencies for a particular node module and writes them to the local filesystem so that a simple webserver can behave like a commonjs compliant package registry.
+npm-registry-mirror is a utility for mirroring a subset of npm packages from another npm registry.
+It syncs all of the dependencies for a particular node module and writes them to the local filesystem so that a simple webserver can behave like a read-only compliant package registry.

-This module is designed a a drop-in replacement for the no longer maintened "npm-mirror" module.
+This module was designed a a drop-in replacement for the no longer maintened "npm-mirror" module.

 # Usage